How to select a mesh subset?#

 pipe = (

-+ finder
++ ListSqueeze()

 + MriImageLoader()

-+ MeshExtractorFromSegmentedImage()
++ MeshExtractorFromSegmentedImage(encoding="ashs")

 + PvFromData()